Master’s Degrees in Atmospheric Sciences & Meteorology

 There are 45 colleges that offer a master’s degree in meteorology.
 Learn more about the most popular 20 below:

 The most popular school in the United States for meteorology students seekinga master's degree is Florida State University.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-During the 2020-2021 academic year, 17 people received their master's degree in meteorology from Florida State.
+During the most recent year for which we have data, 17 people received their master's degree in meteorology from Florida State.

 The most popular school in the United States for meteorology students seekinga master's degree is University of Oklahoma Norman Campus.
 Each year, around 27,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $8,034 per year.
-During the 2020-2021 academic year, 17 people received their master's degree in meteorology from University of Oklahoma.
-Around 12% of these students were from an underrepresented racial-ethnic group, and 18% were women.
+The average in-state tuition for full-time undergraduates is $5,070 per year, while in-state graduate students, on average, pay $8,903 per year.
+During the most recent year for which we have data, 17 people received their master's degree in meteorology from University of Oklahoma.

 University of Washington - Seattle Campus is the 3rd most popular school in the nation for students seeking a master's degree in meteorology.
 Roughly 48,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,927 per year, while in-state graduate students, on average, pay $16,605 per year.
-For the 2020-2021 academic year, 14 master's degrees were handed out to meteorology majors at UW Seattle.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 43% were women.
+The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+During the most recent year for which we have data, 14 people received their master's degree in meteorology from UW Seattle.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 The 11th most popular school in the country for meteorology majors who are seeking their master's degree is University of Hawaii at Manoa.
 Roughly 18,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,304 per year, while in-state graduate students, on average, pay $15,600 per year.
-The meteorology program at University of Hawaii at Manoa awarded 7 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 7 people received their master's degree in meteorology from UH Manoa.

 University of Arizona is the 17th most popular school in the nation for students seeking a master's degree in meteorology.
 Each year, around 45,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,990 per year, while in-state graduate students, on average, pay $12,106 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in meteorology from University of Arizona.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+During the most recent year for which we have data, 5 people received their master's degree in meteorology from University of Arizona.

 The 17th most popular school in the country for meteorology majors who are seeking their master's degree is University of Wisconsin - Madison.
 Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-For the 2020-2021 academic year, 5 master's degrees were handed out to meteorology majors at UW - Madison.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 5 people received their master's degree in meteorology from UW - Madison.
+About 41% of this group were women, and 41% were students from an underrepresented racial-ethnic group.

 Explore Major by State